Chair: Monica Morse | Committee: Annemarie Conroy, Patricia Duff, Julia Paige

 What is the value to Ingleside Terraces' property owners?

 It protects your property rights.
-Historic district designation retains your control over changes to your home and our neighborhood.
+Historic district designation retains your control over changes to your home and neighborhood.
 It means proposed projects will still require neighborhood meetings and allow comments from the public.
-Without designation, new state housing laws will do away with routine city review and your right to express your views or comment on multifamily construction in your single family neighborhood.
+Without designation, new state housing laws do away with routine city review and your right to express your views or comment on multifamily construction in your neighborhood.

 This historic designation will empower SF Planning to ensure the impact reviews happen.
 SF Planning has designated us as “eligible” and this designation will clarify it for them, for future developers who want to change the character of our neighborhood without respect for our community.